swiprCS/CSGO-Newbie-Guide/README.md

 * [Aim Training Theory](https://www.reddit.com/r/GlobalOffensive/comments/3anjtd/how_to_train_your_aim_by_the_16_yo_semipro/) - From the mind of a semi pro.

-* [Crosshair Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=308490450&searchtext=Crosshair+Generator) - This is used to customize your crosshair
+* [Crosshair Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=308490450) - This is used to customize your crosshair.

+* [Viewmodel Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=365126929) - This is used to customize your viewmodel.

 * [CSGO Demo Manager](https://csgo-demos-manager.com/) - One place to analyze your demos and review beyond the time that Valve stores the demos.